Placement Test/ALEKS

 • Don’t be surprised if you are asked questions on material you do not know.
 In these cases it is appropriate to answer “I don’t know.”
 However, if you are familiar with the topic it is better to do your best and try to submit an answer.
 There is no penalty for incorrectly answering a question, it only helps ALEKS better understand what you do and do not know.

-ALEKS cannot be used to place into CHEM 101 if a grade of D or F was already earned in CHEM 100.
+The ALEKS modules cannot be used to place into CHEM 101 if a grade of D or F was already earned in CHEM 100.
 Those students must retake CHEM 100 to meet the CHEM 101 prerequisite.